Editor’s Note: Originally published on Mar. 11, 2021, last updated on June 29, 2022.

 - In early 2019, the Voice of the Customer dashboard was rolled out.
 It featured two product-specific metrics, NCX and CX.

-- By July 2020, sellers were told of a new Invoice Defect Rate requirement for Business orders.
-This requirement will extend to all orders on Apr.
-21, 2021.
+- By July 2020, sellers were told of a new Invoice Defect Rate requirement for all Business orders received since Mar.
+2020.

 - In Sep.
 2020, Amazon launched the color-coded Account Health is an Amazon page which c… More Rating (AHR) tool – more or less a rehash of the ‘seller rating’ tool of 2015.

-But if you were to google ‘Amazon seller metrics’ today, you’ll still find old metrics referenced in blog posts as recent as last month.
-So, if you don’t want outdated and recycled information, please follow our blog.
-Let’s see what Amazon metrics really look like in 2021.
+But if you were to google ‘Amazon seller metrics’ today, you’ll still find old metrics referenced in recent blog posts.

 A. Fulfillment Metrics (MFN and SFP)